How to patent an idea

 Can you sell an idea to a company without a patent?

 Yes, but usually it’s important to keep your idea secret and have a confidentiality agreement with the company before you tell them about your idea.
-Also design registration, trade mark registration and copyright are other forms of intellectual property protection to consider.

 How do I protect an idea without a patent?